-Use of climate- related scenario analysis Row 1 Yes We use Ecolab's Water Risk Monetizer for scenario analysis.
-The Water Risk Monetizer (WRM) is a financial modeling tool that provides a new way for businesses to factor water scarcity into decisions that support business growth and help ensure the availability of fresh water for future generations.
+Use of climate-related scenario analysis Comment Row 1 Yes We periodically utilize Ecolab's Water Risk Monetizer (WRM) for scenario analysis.
 The WRM charts a company's enterprise risk profile versus likelihood continuum by assessing each facility's risk based on projected output growth and location-specific water stress.
 The data provides valuable information to help assess different business models, determine how water costs related to the quantity and quality factors may affect growth plans and help inform business goals.
-The tool provides valuable information to drive informed, long-term business strategy for companies that rely on freshwater resources.
 The output is reviewed at the corporate level - it was used to develop our newly announced corporate water goal, which was reviewed and approved by the Executive Committee.
+The outputs from the Water Risk Monetizer are not utilized every year.
+We conduct a water risk assessment annually utilizing WRI's Aqueduct tool.
+Aqueduct provides higher level ratings for water risk across multiple criteria.
+The outputs from the Aqueduct analysis inform whether to re-conduct further assessments using the Ecolab Monetizer.

 (W7.3a) Has your organization identified any water-related outcomes from your climate-related scenario analysis?

 No